 Banks will assess risk much more stringently, require much more documentation, and will often require an interview in order to assess your business profile.

-However, you could be exempt from paying this fee if you meet the bank's minimum balance requirements.
+Banks charge a variety of fees, including maintenance and monthly service fees, for a corporate business account.
+However, you could be exempt from paying a service fee if you meet the bank's minimum balance requirements.